audreyfeldroy/cookiecutter-pypackage/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis-CI_ account.
+* Add the repo to your Circleci_ account.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Register_ your project with PyPI.
 * Run the Travis CLI command ``travis encrypt --add deploy.password`` to encrypt your PyPI password in Travis config